 Download SP Flash Tool (Smart Phone Flash Tool)

 In the respective tables below, you will find the links to download all versions of the SP Flash Tool for Windows and Linux computers.
-The latest version of the SP Flash Tool available for download is v5.2020.

 For Windows PCs